RichieUltimate/ultimate-trial/README.md

   - Please note that although it is possible to finish the game on Wii, **the Motion Blur is incompatible** and is therefore **disabled on Wii.**
   - The game is **NOT compatible on Bizhawk**.
 Several freezes and crashes have been observed while using this emulator.
   - There might be some little lags on N64.
 There are some z-fighting on some textures, on some scenes.
+  - The Wii patch should be applied to the ocarina of time Wad only.

 <details>
   <summary>For Wii users</summary>